This article provides a guide for parents supporting their children (and themselves) throughout the period of school closure.

 - Friends and family can often help - do not be afraid to ask them to have your child for a bit if you need some time out to sort out your own stuff.
 You can repay them when things get better for you.

-- Whether or not you have made plans for the half-term, it’s important to try to keep to a good routine.
+- it is important to try to keep to a good routine.
 Sticking to similar wake-up times and bedtimes will make going back to school easier.

-- If your child has been given homework to complete over the break, then try to help them plan a time they can do it so it isn’t something they worry about, and so they can enjoy their time off.
+- If your child has been given homework to complete, then try to help them plan a time they can do it so it isn’t something they worry about, and so they can enjoy their time off.

-- Towards the end of the half-term sometimes children can become a little anxious about going back to school.
-Why not take the opportunity to make plans and talk about things coming up in the next few months that they could look forward to, like a zoom party, a firework party in your garden or Christmas festivities?
+- Sometimes children can become a little anxious about going back to school.
+Why not take the opportunity to make plans and talk about things coming up in the next few months that they could look forward to, like a zoom party, a BBQ party in your garden?